AndreiShelest/CalCOFI/README.md

 # Technical details

-1. The dataset is quite large, therefore is rejected by github by default.
+1. The dataset is quite large, hence I didn't upload it.
 You can download the starting bottle and cast .csv files from kaggle https://www.kaggle.com/datasets/sohier/calcofi/data or use the Google Drive access to which is provided.
 The files should follow the structure (view from the root folder):

     ./data/bottle/bottle.csv
     ./data/cast/cast.csv